 You might imagine glaciers as monolithic blocks of ice, but part of their beauty comes from their distinct features.
 Glaciers are as unique as the snowflakes they are made from and appear in a variety of shapes, sizes, and colors.
 Understanding the individual qualities of a glacier can offer greater insight into its geology and history!

-Sólheimajökull glacier in South of Iceland
+Sólheimajökull Glacier in the South of Iceland

 As their name suggests, these glaciers develop in high mountain regions.
 They often flow out of ice fields that can span over several peaks or even across a whole mountain range.
 As you might imagine, they’re particularly awe-inspiring!